Waveframe-Labs/Aurora-Research-Initiative/governance/METHOD_CONSTRAINTS.md

 - Generate ARI-compliant metadata for all workflow artifacts
 - Propagate metadata across workflow steps and outputs
 - Validate metadata presence and structure prior to step transitions
-- Surface metadata in human-reviewable form
+- Surface metadata in a **human-reviewable or human-renderable form**

+**Reviewability Requirement:**
+Metadata and intermediate representations MUST be reviewable **on demand**.
+Native storage MAY be binary or optimized, provided it can be deterministically rendered into a human-readable form for audit, debugging, or dispute resolution purposes.

-Metadata validation by AWO does not confer authority; final enforcement is performed by CRI-CORE.
+Final enforcement of metadata completeness is performed by CRI-CORE.

 ---